aprajshekhar/ap/README.md

 # ap
 * Akamai NetStorage client in Go
-* PUlp client for Go
+* Pulp client for Go
+  * The example for using the Go client is in main-playground.
+Its README contains steps for setting up and running the example